S2E/s2e-old/docs/FAQ.rst

   use the ``--flush-tbs-on-state-switch=false`` option.

 * Make sure your VM image is minimal for the components you want to test.
 In most cases, it should not have swap enabled and all unnecessary background deamons should be disabled.
-Refer to the `Image installation <ImageInstallation.html>`_ tutorial for more information.
+Refer to the `image installation <ImageInstallation.html>`_ tutorial for more information.